ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Controller:** The controller that will be used to toggle the pointer.
-If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
- * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
-If no pointer origin transform is provided then the transform the script is attached to is used.
+ * **Activation Button:** The button used to activate/deactivate the UI raycast for the pointer.
  * **Activation Mode:** Determines when the UI pointer should be active.
+ * **Selection Button:** The button used to execute the select action at the pointer's target position.
  * **Click Method:** Determines when the UI Click event action should happen.
  * **Attempt Click On Deactivate:** Determines whether the UI click action should be triggered when the pointer is deactivated.
 If the pointer is hovering over a clickable element then it will invoke the click action on that element.
 Note: Only works with `Click Method =  Click_On_Button_Up`
  * **Click After Hover Duration:** The amount of time the pointer can be over the same UI element before it automatically attempts to click it.
 0f means no click attempt will be made.
+ * **Controller:** The controller that will be used to toggle the pointer.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
+ * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
+If no pointer origin transform is provided then the transform the script is attached to is used.

 ### Class Variables

  * `public enum ActivationMethods` - Methods of activation.
-  * `Hold_Button` - Only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
+  * `HoldButton` - Only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
-  * `Toggle_Button` - Activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
+  * `ToggleButton` - Activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
-  * `Always_On` - The UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.
+  * `AlwaysOn` - The UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.
  * `public enum ClickMethods` - Methods of when to consider a UI Click action
-  * `Click_On_Button_Up` - Consider a UI Click action has happened when the UI Click alias button is released.
+  * `ClickOnButtonUp` - Consider a UI Click action has happened when the UI Click alias button is released.
-  * `Click_On_Button_Down` - Consider a UI Click action has happened when the UI Click alias button is pressed.
+  * `ClickOnButtonDown` - Consider a UI Click action has happened when the UI Click alias button is pressed.
  * `public GameObject autoActivatingCanvas` - The GameObject of the front trigger activator of the canvas currently being activated by this pointer.
 Default: `null`
  * `public bool collisionClick` - Determines if the UI Pointer has collided with a valid canvas that has collision click turned on.
 Default: `false`